Earthquake Insurance: Is It Worth It, What It Costs & How It Works

 East Coast (general) 🟢 Low Rare events; lower premiums reflect lower risk

-If you live near a known fault line, the Pacific coast, or in the New Madrid Seismic Zone, earthquake insurance deserves serious consideration.
+If you live in Washington state, Oregon, California, or the New Madrid Seismic Zone, earthquake insurance deserves serious consideration.
 Even in "moderate" zones, a single major event can cause total losses that no emergency fund can cover alone.

 Pincher's Pro Tip

 Annual premiums vary widely based on your state, proximity to fault lines, home age, construction type, and the deductible you choose.
-Here's a general breakdown:
+Here's a 2026 breakdown based on current market data:

 Alaska Very High $700 – $1,500+